 On 28 December 2021, the Cyberspace Administration of China (國家互聯網信息辦公室) (the "CAC"), jointly with other twelve PRC governmental authorities, promulgated the Measures for Cybersecurity Review (《網絡安全審查辦法》) (the "CAC Measures"), which became effective on 15 February 2022.
-The CAC Measures provides that, among others (i) online platform operators possessing personal information of more than one million users must apply to the Cybersecurity Review Office for a cybersecurity review before conducting any listing in a foreign country; (ii) the purchase of network products and services of a critical information infrastructure operator (the "CHO") and data processing activities of an online platform operator that affect or may affect national security shall be subject to the cybersecurity review; and (iii) the relevant governmental authorities in the PRC may initiate cyber security review if such governmental authorities affect or may affect national security.
+The CAC Measures provides that, among others (i) online platform operators possessing personal information of more than one million users must apply to the Cybersecurity Review Office for a cybersecurity review before conducting any listing in a foreign country; (ii) the purchase of network products and services of a critical information infrastructure operator (the "CHO") and data processing activities of an online platform operator that affect or may affect national security shall be subject to the cybersecurity review; and (iii) the relevant governmental authorities in the PRC may initiate cyber security review if such governmental authorities determine any network products and services and data processing activities affect or may affect national security.

-On 14 November 2021, the CAC promulgated the Regulations on the Administration of Cyber Data Security (Draft for Comments) (《網絡數據安全管理條例(徵求意見稿)》) (the "Draft CAC Regulations").
+On 14 November 2021, the CAC promulgated the Regulations on the Administration of Cyber Data Security (Draft for Comments) (《網絡數據安全管理條例(徵求意見稿)》)(the "Draft CAC Regulations").
 According to the Draft CAC Regulations, data processors shall, in accordance with relevant PRC regulations, apply for cybersecurity review when carrying out the following activities: (i) the merger, reorganisation or separation of online platform operators that have acquired a large number of data resources related to national security, economic development or public interests, which affects or may affect national security; (ii) processing personal information of more than one million individuals and seeking a listing in a foreign country; (iii) apply for listing in Hong Kong, which affects or may affect national security; and (iv) other data processing activities that affect or may affect national security.
 As at the Latest Practicable Date, the Draft CAC Regulations are still in draft form and subject to change with substantial uncertainty.

-On 29 April 2022, our PRC Legal Advisers and Sponsor's legal advisers conducted a telephone consultation (the "Consultation") with the China Cybersecurity Review Technology and Certification Center (中國網絡安全審查技術與認證中心) (the "CCRTCC"), the department responsible for accepting applications for cybersecurity review under the guidance of the Office of Cyber Security Review Measures for Cyber Security Reviews.
-The CCRTCC confirmed that (i) a listing in Hong Kong does not fall within the definition of "listing in a foreign country", and our listing is not required to apply for the cybersecurity review under the CAC Measures; (ii) a CIIO under the CAC Measures shall be identified by its competent authority; (iii) an online platform operator under CAC Measures shall mean an operator collecting, processing, storing and using data through online technology; and (iv) the Draft CAC Regulations are in draft form and have not yet come into effect, currently we are not required to apply for cybersecurity review under the CRTCC is the competent authority to provide the above confirmation during the Consultation.
+On 29 April 2022, our PRC Legal Advisers and Sponsor's legal advisers conducted a telephone consultation (the "Consultation") with the China Cybersecurity Review Technology and Certification Center (中國網絡安全審查技術與認證中心) (the "CCRTCC"), the department responsible for accepting applications for cybersecurity review under the guidance of the Office of Cyber Security Review which was established under the CAC in accordance with the Cybersecurity Review Measures for Cyber Security Reviews.
+The CCRTCC confirmed that (i) a listing in Hong Kong does not fall within the definition of "listing in a foreign country", and our [REDACTED] is not required to apply for the cybersecurity review under the CAC Measures; (ii) a CIIO under the CAC Measures shall be identified by its competent authority; (iii) an online platform operator under CAC Measures shall mean an operator collecting, processing, storing and using data through online technology; and (iv) the Draft CAC Regulations are in draft form and have not yet come into effect, currently we are not required to apply for cybersecurity review under the Draft CAC Regulations.
+Our PRC Legal Advisers are of the view that the CCRTCC is the competent authority to provide the above confirmation during the Consultation.